madydady/testworks/iwine_api.md

 iWine works as an HTTP server and provides an API with the following methods:

 * (GET) volume - returns the volume of the decanter;
-* (GET) alcohol - returns the alcohol percentage of wine in the decanter;
+* (GET) alcohol - returns the alcohol percentage for wine in the decanter;
 * (GET) sugar - returns the sweetness of wine in the decanter;
 * (GET) winetype - returns the type of wine in the decanter;
 * (GET\POST) tempareture - returns the current wine temperature or sets the temperature to the desired degree;